 Guest blogging helps in building a personal brand through exposure to new audiences, the same goes for podcasts and webinars.
 In other words, you reach out to other sites and partner with them.

-This takes a great deal of time and effort.
-It’s hard work, especially when you have a new art blog and small list.
-It works best when you have something tangible to offer your hosts audience.
+This takes too much time and effort.
+It’s hard work, especially when you have a new art blog and a small email list.
+It works best when you have something tangible to offer your host’s audience.

 For instance, you could offer a course and in return for the chance to reach a wider audience, you can split the profits with your host.
-The audience get something, so do you, and the host.
+The audience gets something, so do you, and so does the host.
 That’s how these things work.